-God makes known his displeasure with being taken for granted by telling us again and again that his aim in all that he does is to be honored and praised and glorified and loved and treasured and trusted and sung and declared and confessed and enjoyed.
+God makes known his displeasure with being taken for granted by telling us again and again that his aim in all that he does is to be honored, praised, glorified, loved, treasured, trusted, sung, declared, confessed, and enjoyed.

-He tells us that no Christian should take him for granted, but should do everything—even the simplest, most basic things—to the glory of God (I Corinthians 10:31).
+He tells us that no Christian should take him for granted, but should do everything — even the simplest, most basic things — to the glory of God (1 Corinthians 10:31).

 He tells us that the demons and the angels will not be able to take him for granted because every tongue in heaven and under the earth will confess that Jesus is Lord to the glory of God the Father (Philippians 2:9–11).